Miracle in Harlem

-Miracle in Harlem is a 1948 American film directed by Jack Kemp and starred an all African American cast.
+Miracle in Harlem is a 1948 American musical melodrama film, directed by Jack Kemp, and starred an all African American cast.
+It has been considered one of the best all-black independent films of the 1940s.

 Plot

+A businessman fakes his own death, for business reasons.
 A young woman is suspected of killing the business magnate who swindled her out of her family run candy business.